javier-rivera-deel/bigcorp/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Limitations

-So far, the application only shows a hardcoded endpoint, which is showing the full employee tree, according the API documentation.
-Additional settings are a in progress.

 Visit [the app website](https://havebeeair.com/bigcorp/) to see more.